 1. Multiple Formats for Different Audiences

-- CSV for the data analyst measuring speaking time
+- CSV for the analyst measuring speaking time

-VidNotes makes this easy by allowing you to export the same transcript in multiple formats without re-transcribing.
+VidNotes lets you export the same transcript in multiple formats without re-transcribing.

 2. Batch Export

-If you've transcribed multiple videos, some tools support bulk export:
+If you've got multiple videos, some tools support bulk export:

 - Select all projects

-This is ideal for researchers processing interview series or marketers exporting webinar transcripts.
+Great for researchers processing interview series or marketers exporting webinars.

 3. Custom Formatting